mongodb/specifications/source/client-side-encryption/client-side-encryption.rst

    class AutoEncryptionOpts {
       // setTLSOptions accepts a map of KMS provider names to TLSOptions.
-      // Throws an exception if the KMS provider name is not "kmip". setTLSOptions (opts Map<String, TLSOptions>)
+      // Throws an exception if TLS options are set for a provider other
+      // than "aws", "azure", "gcp", or "kmip". setTLSOptions (opts Map<String, TLSOptions>)
    }

    class ClientEncryptionOpts {
       // setTLSOptions accepts a map of KMS provider names to TLSOptions.
-      // Throws an exception if the KMS provider name is not "kmip". setTLSOptions (opts Map<String, TLSOptions>)
+      // Throws an exception if TLS options are set for a provider other
+      // than "aws", "azure", "gcp", or "kmip". setTLSOptions (opts Map<String, TLSOptions>)
    }